icsob2022/icsob2022.github.io/index.md

 The theme of ICSOB2022 is <b>Software for Digital Transformation</b>.
 Research about software for digital transformations addresses a wide range of concerns ranging from software products, software teams, software deployment, software startups, agility, strategy and business models, among many others.
 As a contemporary topic, digital transformation presents an intersection between the software engineering, information systems, and business communities.

-// Research about software for digital transformations addresses the role of software in the digital transformation.
-It includes a wide range of concerns ranging from software product, software teams, software process, software startups and software business models. //

 <hr>
 <h1 class="display-4" style="text-align: center;">
         Program Overview